ljn1999/APS360-Applied-Fundamentals-of-Machine-Learning/README.md

 ## Description
 Course labs of APS360 (Winter 2020) at the University of Toronto.

+Lab1:

-Lab1: Perform basic PyTorch tensor operations;
+      -Perform basic PyTorch tensor operations;

-      Load data into PyTorch;
+      -Load data into PyTorch;

-      Configure an Artificial Neural Network (ANN) using PyTorch;
+      -Configure an Artificial Neural Network (ANN) using PyTorch;

-      Train ANNs using PyTorch;
+      -Train ANNs using PyTorch;

-      Evaluate different ANN configuations.
+      -Evaluate different ANN configuations.

+Lab2:
-Lab2: Understand at a high level the training loop for a machine learning model;
+      -Understand at a high level the training loop for a machine learning model;

-      Understand the distinction between training, validation, and test data;
+      -Understand the distinction between training, validation, and test data;

-      Understand the concepts of overfitting and underfitting;
+      -Understand the concepts of overfitting and underfitting;

-      Investigate how different hyperparameters, such as learning rate and batch size, affect the success of training;
+      -Investigate how different hyperparameters, such as learning rate and batch size, affect the success of training;

-      Compare an ANN (aka Multi-Layer Perceptron) with a CNN.
+      -Compare an ANN (aka Multi-Layer Perceptron) with a CNN.

+Lab3:

-Lab3: Generate and preprocess my own data;
+      -Generate and preprocess my own data;

-      Load and split data for training, validation and testing;
+      -Load and split data for training, validation and testing;

-      Train a Convolutional Neural Network;
+      -Train a Convolutional Neural Network;

-      Apply transfer learning to improve my model.
+      -Apply transfer learning to improve my model.

+Lab4:

-Lab4: Clean and process continuous and categorical data for machine learning;
+      -Clean and process continuous and categorical data for machine learning;

-      Implement an autoencoder that takes continuous and categorical (one-hot) inputs;
+      -Implement an autoencoder that takes continuous and categorical (one-hot) inputs;

-      Tune the hyperparameters of an autoencoder;
+      -Tune the hyperparameters of an autoencoder;

-      Use baseline models to help interpret model performance.
+      -Use baseline models to help interpret model performance.

+Lab5:

-Lab5: Clean and process text data for machine learning;
+      -Clean and process text data for machine learning;

-      Understand and implement a character-level recurrent neural network;
+      -Understand and implement a character-level recurrent neural network;

-      Use torchtext to build recurrent neural network models;
+      -Use torchtext to build recurrent neural network models;

-      Understand batching for a recurrent neural network, and use torchtext to implement RNN batching.
+      -Understand batching for a recurrent neural network, and use torchtext to implement RNN batching.

 ## Contact
 If you find any bugs in my code, or you have any questions, or you just want to chat, please do not hesitate to contact me :)